ilyatbn/aws_alwayson/readme.md

 - (Edge) Options UI is smaller than the elements.
 - (Opera) Options UI opens in a full tab.
 ## To Do:
-- (medium) Make the IAM role session timeout fallback to 3600 if configured more than maximum allowed.
+- (low) Make the IAM role session timeout fallback to 3600 if configured more than maximum allowed.
 - (low) Add 2nd tier role assumption (using https://signin.aws.amazon.com/switchrole)
 - (very_low) Build options menu dynamically like I did with the roles menu.
 - Central Settings Management (random thought):